mozilla-services/docs/source/howtos/run-sync.rst

 ===============

 Most issues with the server are a bad configuration.
-If your server does not work properly, the first thing to do is to enable client-side logs by visiting **about:config** in Firefox and enabling the **services.sync.log.logger.engine.bookmarks**.
+If your server does not work properly, the first thing to do is to visit **about:sync-log** in Firefox to see if there's any error.

-Once this is enabled, restart Firefox and force a sync, then visit **about:sync-log**

 You will see a lot of logs, and if the sync failed, and probably an error